Back to Insights

 Board meeting monitoring Agency websites (manual) Civic IQ

-Recompete analysis USAspending.gov GovSpend, Civic IQ
+Recompete / expiration analysis Agency websites (coverage varies) GovSpend, Civic IQ

-Spend data analysis USAspending.gov (federal only) GovSpend
+Spend data analysis State transparency portals (coverage varies) GovSpend

-The goal is simple: learn about government contract opportunities before your competitors do, and use that head start to build relationships, shape requirements, and enter the formal procurement process from a position of strength.
+The goal is simple: learn about SLED contract opportunities before your competitors do, and use that head start to build relationships, shape requirements, and enter the formal procurement process from a position of strength.

 10.Frequently Asked Questions